Updated 30 Dec 2020

 |1||Ditelon, [Dion, Dyad]||Ditela, [Dions, Dyads]||Ditelic, [Dyadic]|

-"Dyad" is a general descriptive term indicating a pair of units treated as one.
+"Dyad" is a more general descriptive term indicating a pair of units treated as one.
 Other dyads may also be found in polytopes (see below).
 The natural extension to triads, tetrads and so on leads to a series of such terms which one might be tempted to apply to complex polytopes (having more than two vertices on an edge).
 Because of their wide usage (for example The fifty-nine icosahedra used "triad" and "tetrad" in a different context), these terms should not be given overly specialised meanings.

 For higher dimensions, George Olshevsky developed a system from the observation that any n-tope is made by assembling (n-1)-topes.
 It is based on use of the Greek numerical prefix for the dimension of the facet with an -on suffix, giving "polytetron," "polypenton," "polyhexon," and so on.
-This parallels the nomenclature for spherical surfaces, for example a sphere in 5 dimensions is a 4-sphere.
-However names like "icositetron" would be ambiguous - is it a 24-dimensional polytope, or a polytetron with 20 facets?
+This parallels the nomenclature for spherical surfaces, for example a spherical surface embedded in 5 dimensions is a 4-sphere.
+However names like "icositetron" would be ambiguous – is it a 24-dimensional polytope, or a polytetron with 20 facets?
 Meanwhile Wendy Krieger came up with the idea of using established powers-of-ten prefixes on a "thousands rule" best explained by example.
 The prefix for 1012 is Tera-.
 We note that 1012 = 1,0004, so a poly-4-tope, or 5-tope, is a polyteron.
 Similarly a 6-tope is a polypeton and a 7-tope a polyexon.
 It looks as if the strict Greek numerical prefix of Dinogeorge has been modified by subtracting or changing a letter here and there: I do not know if this is coincidence or if the standard power-of-ten prefixes were arrived at on this basis.
 My choice of -ic or -al endings for the associated adjectives are made according to the rules I set out earlier, with -ic being closer to the Greek.
 Jonathan Bowers has come up with names up to far higher dimensions.
 Alternatively one may stick to plain old "5-tope," "6-tope", etc. despite their being, slightly uncomfortably, of equivalent dimensionality to the lower-numbered 4-sphere, 5-sphere, etc.